 Incoming Editor-in-Chief names supporting staff

-Hartnett will serve as Managing Editor, the no. 2 spot at the paper, while Lorton, Song and Zuba will serve as Assistant Managing Editors.
-They begin their new roles March 17.
+O’Malley will become the Managing Editor, while McGinley, Coleman and Eastland will serve as Assistant Managing Editors.
+The four students will begin their new roles March 13.

 O’Malley is a junior majoring in film, television and theatre with a concentration in film at Notre Dame.
 He is also pursuing minors in Journalism, Ethics and Democracy and digital marketing.
 He currently serves as the Scene Editor and has written for the department since his first year, reporting on student and professional film festivals and reviewing a wide array of music, movies and television.
 He has also served as a news writer covering campus events and lectures.
 Although he hails from Wheaton, Illinois, he calls Sorin College his on-campus home and is currently studying abroad at Trinity College in Dublin, Ireland.

 “To work for The Observer is to love The Observer,” O’Malley said.
 “It is filled with hardworking, compassionate student journalists from across our tri-campus, and its legacy is as much its people as its stories.
 I hope as Managing Editor I can do right by both.”

 McGinley, a junior at Notre Dame, hails from New City, New York and resides in Pasquerilla West Hall.
 She is an American Studies and sociology major minoring in Journalism, Ethics and Democracy, and she currently serves The Observer as the Sports Editor.
 McGinley has worked for the Notre Dame Sports department since her first weekend on campus and has most frequently covered football, soccer and softball.